I don’t know about you, but I always find it hard to stick to my New Year’s resolutions. In fact, for most of my life, I’ve failed.

 Instead, I decided that was unacceptable.
 I reached out to those clients again, and even started looking for new clients.
 Before I knew it, I was back in the saddle after a two-month hiatus.

 Pick one resolution to achieve success

 It’s easy to go on overload when making New Year’s resolutions.
 Lose weight!
 Start a business!
-Take a course!
+Take a course, like the Pretzel Kids yoga certification course!
 Read a book a week!
 Volunteer to teach yoga in your daughter's school.
 Run a 5k!